GRIFFINCollaboration/griffin-dashboard/static/xTags/branding/README.md

 ###Branding

-Branding for all MarkII pages are provided by `<branding-head>` and `<branding-foot>`.
+Branding for all dashboard pages are provided by `<branding-head>` and `<branding-foot>`.
 These are intended to live in the standard page structure:

 ```
 ...